Overview of the United Arab Emirates Legal System

 Federal laws are drafted by the Council of Ministers and are then submitted to the FNC, where they are first sent to the proper committee.
 If a committee makes amendments to the proposed draft by the executive, the amended draft goes to the Legal and Legislative Committee, before the floor debate, for consultation and formulation of its provisions.
 Finally, the draft is presented to the president of the federation.

 The FNC reviews legislation and proposes amendments to it, but it does not have the power to veto laws or to initiate new laws.
 As such, the parliament is largely a consultative body.
-The Council, however, does have the power to examine and amend proposed legislation and the power to summon and question any federal minister as well as its own members.
+The Council, however, does have the power to examine and amend proposed legislation and the power to summon and question any federal minister as well as its members.
 One of the main duties of the FNC is to discuss the annual budget.

+The beginning and termination of legislative sessions are determined by presidential decree.
 Official Gazette and Law Enforcement: Article 111 clearly states that laws shall be published in the Official Gazette of the Union within a maximum of two weeks from the date of their signature and promulgation by the President of the Union after the Supreme Council has ratified them.

-Article 112 clearly states that no laws may be applied except on what occurs as from the date they become in force and no retroactive effect shall result in such laws.
+Article 112 clearly states that no laws may be applied except on what occurs from the date they become in force and no retroactive effect shall result in such laws.
 However, if necessity so requires, the law may stipulate the contrary in matters other than criminal.
 The power of law starts after publication in the official Gazette.

 Different Legislations: